-Upon disposal of any piece of equipment, the equipment should be disposed of through URSpace (the University's space management system) using the disposition tab with a reason for the disposal.
-Plant and Debt Accounting will review and approve the disposal once the disposal is requested on URSpace.
-If the disposal is not approved, Plant and Debt Accounting will contact the cost center directly.
+Movable equipment should be disposed of through URSpace (the University's space management system) using the disposition tab with a reason for the disposal.
+Financial Reporting will review and approve the disposal once the disposal is requested on URSpace.
+If the disposal is not approved, Financial Reporting will contact the cost center directly.

 If the equipment's title does not vest with the University, the cost center must contact the sponsor directly to transfer title to the University.
-Upon disposition, cost centers must provide support of the sponsor's permissions to dispose of the property to Plant and Debt Accounting.
+Upon disposition, cost centers must provide support of the sponsor's permissions to dispose of the property to Financial Reporting.